Slow Cooker Ham and Potato Soup

 • Using a potato masher, mash about 3/4 of the potatoes.
 Let the soup cook for another 30 minutes for it to thicken.

-• Stir in the sour cream until fully combined.
+• Stir in the sour cream until thoroughly combined.
 Season with salt and pepper.

-• If the soup is too thick, add more WARM chicken broth, make sure you first heat it up in the microwave until it's hot.
+• If the soup is too thick, add more WARM chicken broth.
+First, heat it up in the microwave until it's hot.
 Taste and adjust for salt and pepper.

-• If you added more liquid, make sure to let the soup simmer for a few minutes.
+• If you add more liquid, make sure to let the soup simmer for a few minutes.

 Serve: